marsidev/react-turnstile/README.md

 https://react-turnstile.vercel.app/

 ## Install
-1. First, [follow these steps](https://developers.cloudflare.com/turnstile/get-started/) to obtain a free site key and secret key from Cloudflare.
+1. [Follow these steps](https://developers.cloudflare.com/turnstile/get-started/) to obtain a free site key and secret key from Cloudflare.
 2. Install `@marsidev/react-turnstile` into your React application.

 	```bash